nrwl/nx/docs/shared/migration/import-project.md

 {% /side-by-side %}

 In this example, the source repository contains a single application while the destination repository is already a monorepo.
+You can also import a project from a sub-directory of the source repository (if the source repository is a monorepo, for instance).
 The `nx import` command uses the following syntax:

 ```shell
 nx import [sourceRepository] [destinationProjectPath]